SergeyMilyaev/3DConvolutionCUDA/README.md

 ### Final Performance Analysis

 The performance tests were conducted in Windows Subsystem for Linux with  Intel Core Ultra 7 155H CPU and NVIDIA RTX 500 Ada GPU.
-A single random input with the size 128x128x8 was convolved with 7x7x7 random kernel and median execution times of 20 test runs after 5 warmup runs for each implementation are reported below.
+A single random input with the size 128x128x8 was convolved with 7x7x7 random kernel using 8x8x8 CUDA tread blocks and median execution times of 20 test runs after 5 warmup runs for each implementation are reported below.

 | Implementation | Key Feature | Median time (ms) | Primary Limiter |
 |---|---|---|---|